ferdiansyahh04/ferdiansyah/README.md

 # Hi there 👋

 You can call me Ky - Indonesia
-- 🌱 I’m currently learning Pascal and Java
+- 🌱 I’m currently learning Java, HTML, CSS, PHP, and Javascript
 - 👯 I’m looking to collaborate on Machine Learning Project

 ## About me :